rachelkline/Employee-Directory/README.md

 3. See the results filter to whatever you are typing in the search bar!

+4. Click on either the 'name' tab or the 'dob' tab

+5. See your results sorted!

 ---

 <img src = "rmImgs/laptop-code-solid.svg" width="40">